SaikrishnaSonnakula/styleguide_source/CONTRIBUTING.md

 # Contributing to Styleguide

 Welcome to contributing!
-We welcome all in the KP developer community contribute to styleguide.
-Please contact us via hipchat room "Styleguide Core" if you haven't already.
+We welcome all in the KP developer community contribute to styleguide, all contributions are voluntary.
+Please contact us via [Hipchat](https://hipchat.kp.org/chat/room/19) room "Styleguide Core" if you haven't already.
 You can ask questions about Styleguide and what you need to get it up and running as well as how best to Fork and get your contribution approved.

 ## Ways you are contributing...
 - Raising issues - bugs, defects, typos or just bad grammer.
 You can help us correct this.